Updated September 12, 2020

 Where to Find More Information

 I’ve created two Instagram Story Highlights to keep you in tune with what Disney is currently sharing (it’s a lot!), as well as news and templates for Instagram Stories.

 Find those here:

 Absolutely follow the official Disney Parks Blog on Facebook and/or Instagram for the latest information available.
 I encourage you to only trust updates provided directly from Disney during this complicated time.
 Many bloggers are sharing rumors, opinions and predictions on when the parks will open and how they’ll run, but nothing is true until Disney says it’s true.

 I only share Disney-issued information, so you can trust what I post.
 If my social media platforms aren’t a fit for you, definitely find a blogger who does the same.
 There’s a lot of room for confusion and panic right now within the Disney niche.
 For your own sanity and well being, go directly to the source for what you need to know.

 - Disney recently shared a post by Dr. Pamela Hymel, Disney Parks Chief Medical Officer, detailing reopening plans and considerations.
 Find that here.

-- Many people have asked me if I’ll be visiting Disneyland or Walt Disney World soon after they reopen.
+- Many people have asked me if I’ll be visiting Disneyland when they reopen.
 My answer?
 Absolutely.
 I trust Disney to reopen with a solid plan in place to keep guests safe.
 If I have any doubts at all regarding what they propose, I won’t go.
 I have a husband and three children at home to consider as well as everyone else I come in contact with after my visit.
 I’m confident, however, that Disney will handle everything with the usual precision and details we have come to expect from them.

 Questions?
 Please leave me a comment!
 If I don’t have the information you’re looking for, I’ll do everything I can to find it for you.